imperva/dsfkit/modules/aws/agent-gw/README.md

-# DSF DAM Agent Gateway
+# DSF Agent Gateway
 [![GitHub tag](https://img.shields.io/github/v/tag/imperva/dsfkit.svg)](https://github.com/imperva/dsfkit/tags)

-This Terraform module provisions a DSF DAM Agent Gateway on AWS as an EC2 instance.
+This Terraform module provisions a DSF Agent Gateway on AWS as an EC2 instance.

-The Database Monitoring Gateway performs application and database monitoring, providing full visibility into how that data is actually used in the enterprise, regardless of whether it is accessed directly or indirectly via applications.
+The Gateway performs application and database monitoring, providing full visibility into how data is actually used in the enterprise, regardless of whether it is accessed directly or indirectly via applications.

 ## Requirements
-* Terraform v1.3.1.
+* Terraform version between v1.3.1 and v1.4.x, inclusive.
 * An AWS account.
 * Network access to Management server (MX) on port 8083 (API and WebConsole)

 **NOTE:** In case you are not yet an Imperva customer, [please contact our team](https://www.imperva.com/contact-us/).

 ## Resources Provisioned
-This Terraform module provisions several resources on AWS to create the DSF DAM Agent Gateway.
+This Terraform module provisions several resources on AWS to create the DSF Agent Gateway.
 These resources include:
 * An EC2 instance for running the software.
 * An EBS volume for storage.
-* A security groups to allow the required network access to and from the DSF instance.
+* AWS security groups to allow the required network access to and from the DSF instance.
 * An IAM role with relevant policies.
 * An AWS KMS.
 * An AWS Elastic Network Interface (ENI).